6lutin/6lutin.github.io/design/index.md

         <a href="/images/2014_02_08_01.png"><img src="/images/2014_02_08_01.png" alt="Red square handdle on white cubboards viewed from the bed."></a>
         <a href="/images/2014_02_08_03.png"><img src="/images/2014_02_08_03.png" alt="Red round handdle on white cubboards.Two hanger racks surmounted by Red square handdle on white cubboards.View from the bed"></a>
         <a href="/images/2014_02_08_06.png"><img src="/images/2014_02_08_06.png" alt="Same view than previously but from the top of the stairs."></a>
-        <figcaption> The upstairs storage with a different take on shape for both sides of the room <figcaption>
+        The upstairs storage with a different take on shape for both sides of the room
 </figure><br />
 <figure>
         <a href="/images/2014_02_08_07.png"><img src="/images/2014_02_08_07.png" alt="A view from out side in.
 On the left the toilet, in the middle the bed, on the right the shower"></a>